(updated May 28, 2019)

 I use the mailing list solely to provide you with information about my writing (new releases, for example) and related opportunities in which you might be interested (sale prices and other bargains, giveaways I host or cohost, for example).
 The list is not used for any other purpose.

-Both the signup form and each email contain an unsubscribe link.
+Each email contains an unsubscribe link.
 If you unsubscribe, you are immediately removed from the list and will not receive any further emails.
-Either through me or through Mailchimp, you can also ask that your data be removed if you unsubscribe.
-(Mailchimp is fully GDPR compliant.
-You can read more about Mailchimp’s practices here.)
+Through me, you can also ask that your data be removed if you unsubscribe.

 If you are concerned about minimizing the privacy risks that some cookies represent, you can add an extra layer of protection for yourself on this and other sites by blocking third-party cookies in your browser.
 The methods for implementing that protection on various browsers are explained here.
 You can protect yourself better against tracking by using DNT (Do Not Track) requests.
 The techniques to use in each browser are explained here.

 Ways in Which the Site Has Been Designed to Minimize Privacy Concerns

 - All frontend areas of the site (with the exception of the email subscriber’s area, which is password protected but does not require a login), are open to anyone.
 There is no need to log in or even create an account, and indeed account creation has been disabled.
 As a result, far less data is stored on the site than might otherwise be the case.
 See the User Data section for more information.

 - I do not sell anything directly from the site.
 That eliminates the need for other kinds of data and for cookies to keep track of transactions in progress.